Love is in the air, with Valentine baby names.

 Valentine Baby Names: Baby Names of the Day to Consider

-So many of the Baby Name of the Day posts have focused on great names with special meanings.
+So many of the Baby Name of the Day include a special meaning that fits this theme.

 Valentine Baby Names: Beyond the 14th